 Some food can be so nostalgic, and fair food certainly falls into that category.
 It brings back wonderful memories of good times with friends and family, going on amusement rides, listening to good music, and playing ring toss and skeeball.
 And let’s not forget the delicious fairground food.
-Corn dogs, Navajo tacos, corn fritters, walking tacos, and toasted ravioli are just a few of our family favorites.
+Corn dogs, Navajo tacos, walking tacos, and toasted ravioli are just a few of our family favorites.

 - When the batter is dropped into the oil, the funnel cake will naturally take on the shape and size of the pan in which you are frying it.
 So keep that in mind when choosing a pan.
 I use an 8-inch pot for these.